learnscripture/learnscripture.net/docs/development_setup.rst

      npm run watch

-   (These are long running processes that re-run themselves when files change) Browse the site on http://learnscripture.local:8001/
+   (These are long running processes that re-run themselves when files change) Browse the site on http://learnscripture.local:8000/

 9. Then, try to run the tests::

      pytest

-   See also :doc:`project_structure.rst` for more info on running tests.
+   See also `<project_structure.rst>`_ for more info on running tests.

 10. Install pre-commit::